Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: The geometry of and and some results on parametric and semiparametric information matrices

-Propositions \ref{Prop_sg} and \ref{Prop_szeta} give us a clear picture of the efficiency relationships among the various sub-models of elliptical distributions in terms of Fisher information matrices.
+Proposition \ref{Prop_sg} and Corollary \ref{Prop_szeta} give us a clear picture of the efficiency relationships among the various sub-models of elliptical distributions in terms of Fisher information matrices.
 It would now be interesting to obtain explicit closed-form expressions for the inverses of these FIM matrices in order to obtain the related information bounds.
 This will be the objective of the next section.

-\section{Parametric and semiparametric information bounds in $\mathcal{P}_{\bs{\eta},g}$ and $\mathcal{P}_{\bs{\nu},g}$}
+\section{Parametric and semiparametric information bounds in $\mathcal{P}_{\bs{\gamma},g}$ and $\mathcal{P}_{\bs{\eta},\bar{g}}$}

-The purpose of this section is to provide the counterpart of the Propositions \ref{Prop_sg} and \ref{Prop_szeta} in terms of information bounds.
+The purpose of this section is to provide the counterpart of the Propositions \ref{Prop_sg} in terms of information bounds.

 A clarification is in order before continuing.
-In the theory of parametric estimation, the best known information bound is the Cramér-Rao Bound (CRB) which coincides with inverse of the related FIM as shown e.g. \cite[Chap.
+In the theory of parametric estimation, the best known information bound is the Cram\'er-Rao Bound (CRB) which coincides with inverse of the related FIM as shown e.g. \cite[Chap.
 5, Sects 5 and 6]{Lehmann}.
-Consequently, for the different parametric submodels of the canonical semiparametric model in $\mathcal{P}_{\bs{\eta},g}$ in \eqref{RES_full_par_model_V}, we can derive the related information/CR bounds as: \begin{itemize} \item CRB for the parameters of interest $\bs{\gamma}_0 =(\bs{\mu}_0^T,\ovecs{\mb{V}_{S,0}}^T)^T$ in the presence of the finite-dimensional nuisance $s_0$ in the parametric submodel $\mathcal{P}_{\bs{\gamma},s}$ in \eqref{P12_eta}:
+Consequently, for the different parametric sub-models of the semiparametric model in $\mathcal{P}_{\bs{\eta},\bar{g}}$ in \eqref{RES_full_par_model_V}, we can derive the related information/CR bounds as: \begin{itemize} \item CRB for the parameters of interest $\bs{\gamma}_0 =(\bs{\mu}_0^T,\ovecs{\mb{V}_{S,0}}^T)^T$ in the presence of the finite-dimensional nuisance $s_0$ in the parametric sub-model $\mathcal{P}^c_{\bs{\gamma},s}$ in \eqref{P12_eta}: